stramont/fetch_data_assignment/README.md

 But if I were to include code to retrieve all 100 records, I would just loop lines 20-28, storing each json into a list.
 Then I would loop line 70 (the sql insert) for each record.
 Maybe this isn't necessary at all, but I'm just thinking off the top of my head.

+4. I commented my code pretty thoroughly (I think), so some unanswered questions may be found in there.